Skip to main content

 Query Parameter Versioning

-• Version specified as query string parameter
+• Version passed as a URL query parameter

 More in Backend Development